theodorosmalezidis/Investment_Firm_Analytics/Reports/Basic Report (EDA)/README.md

 ![visual](/visual_documentation/charts/top_10_employees_by_active_portfolios.png)

 *Bar chart visualizing top 10 employees by total No. of Portfolios managed.
-This table visualization was created with Python after importing my SQL query results.*
+This chart was created with Python after importing my SQL query results.*